akruszewski/gibl/manuscript/chapter2.md

 In the evaluation we've done above, what we get as a result is a number.
 So the value 7 has a type of number.
 While this may be implicit in Racket, we have a way to check what the type of a value is, as we will see later with the help of predicates.

-Racket has some primitive types, such as: numbers, booleans, strings, lists, and procedures.
+Racket has some primitive types, such as: numbers, booleans, strings, lists, and functions.

 ```racket
 > 123